LogETH/commissions/README.md

 Compensation is based on the difficulty and amount of time it would take to finish coding.

 To request a commission, please DM me on discord at Log#7730

+(and if you were wondering, all the animations in this repository are made by me!)